kinanen/Solita-CityBikes/README.md

  Left for next time:
   - Finishing Post and Put API's and data validator for the input form for both station and trip
   - E2E tests
-  - Simpler and more reliable data read-in
-  - revisiting sql table needs and application data usage
+  - revisiting sql table needs and application data usage, providing faster responses for some functions
   - Finalizing frontends design

  Things I am proud of: